Geekgineer/betabot/betabot_square_away/README.md

 >To make you project standout try another shape and to use filtered `odemtry` data.

 ---
-## I have shown you the code to the TA a lot of times but I lost it and couldn't replicate it again.
+## I have shown the code to the TA a lot of times but I lost it and couldn't replicate it again.

 ## After you implement the pkg state your reflection below